 And it doesn't have anything to do with tsunderes, no matter what certain fansubs say.

 Chronic does not mean "severe".
 It means "recurring/habitual" and/or "happening for a long time."
-Contrast acute, which means "brief and severe".
+Contrast acute, which means "rapid onset".
 Too many people associate "acute" with "small" due to its meaning in geometry.

 Paranoia and paranoid are a particularly egregious case.
 Paranoia is a full-blown psychosis, not just thinking people are out to get you.
 However, someone who really WAS diagnosed with paranoia would be paranoiac (literally out of his mind), not paranoid, which denotes a neurotic paranoid state.